 Principles of Neuroscience

-We are currently living the most exciting period of the yet young field of Neuroscience.
+We are currently living the most exciting period of the yet young eld of

 The student should:

 Obtain basic neuroscientfic knowledge that enables him/her to have an

 integrative view of the nervous system, facilitating the future acquisition

 of clinical skill and knowledge, specially in the areas of Neurology and